Charlie Brunner: Rock and Roll Mayor

 After retiring from the Midland Public Schools, Charlie was elected mayor of Bay City in 2007.
 It’s mainly a ceremonial job paying $8,000 a year with no staff, but one gets the feeling that Brunner is going to use his position to do the very best he can for Bay City.
 Talking to him, you can sense his enthusiasm for promoting economic development, new housing codes, “green” energy policies, and collaboration of services between neighboring townships and the city.
 And to top it off, he is also working to resolve the “Madonna issue” that has made Bay City look rather foolish to the rest of the world for over twenty-three years.

 Charlie stopped playing the drums a few years after marrying his lovely wife, Judy, in the 1980’s.
 He was tired of playing almost every weekend and sold all his equipment.
 Judy Brunner seems to have a good sense of humor regarding her husband’s musical ability and his rock and roll past – the ring tone on her cell phone is the tune of “96 Tears”!

 So what might be going through the mayor’s mind as someone drones on and on over some trivial issue at a City Commission meeting?
 An upcoming weekend in Traverse City with his wife?
-How hot Stevie Nicks looked on the cover of her latest CD?
 This morning’s weather forecast?
 Or could it be a recurring fantasy of installing a gleaming set of Ludwig drums in the Commission Chambers and kickstarting every meeting with a rousing rendition of “Wipe Out”?
 It would certainly liven up those often dreary meetings and give every indication that his rock and roll heart is still beating.